 - To assist brain injured individuals reach their potential.

-- To ensure effective collaboration between Headway West Kent and statutory health, social and voluntary agencies as well as partner organisations
+- To ensure effective collaboration between the charity and statutory health, social and voluntary agencies as well as partner organisations

 - To provide and environment conducive to attracting and retaining high quality staff and volunteers.